deep-t4run/NamasteReact/Notes.md

 - useState(): It is used to create a state variable.
 - State Variable:

--Comparison between local variable creation in JS and local state variable in ReactJS using useState Hook: const searchText = "abc"; ---> JS const [searchText] = useState("abc"); ---> ReactJS
+- Comparison between local variable creation in JS and local state variable in ReactJS using useState Hook: const searchText = "abc"; ---> JS const [searchText] = useState("abc"); ---> ReactJS